-- 4. Participants in the program will receive their share of the cost savings as taxable income. - 5.
+- 1. Employees who choose to decline the City's health coverage must provide certification of other coverage.
+This certification must be filed with the Human Resources Division. - 2.
+Participants in the program will receive their share of the cost savings as taxable income. - 3.
 Participants in the program will receive benefits as follows:

-Eligibility Categories Maximum Monthly Payment No Health - Minimum Required Coverage (Dental, Vision, Life & LTD) for Employee Only \$250.00 No Health - Minimum Required Coverage (Dental, Vision, Life & LTD) for Family \$225.00 Full Coverage - Employee Only \$175.00 Full Coverage - Employee and One (1) Dependent \$75.00
+Eligibility Categories Maximum Monthly Payment No Health - Minimum Required Coverage (Dental, Vision, Life & LTD) for Employee Only \$250.00 No Health - Minimum Required Coverage (Dental, Vision, Life & LTD) for Family \$225.00